MatheusRich/matheusrich.github.io/_drafts/2021-in-review.md

-Since 2018 I have been writing down things that happened in my life, particularly the good stuff, as we tend too often to forget about them and focus on the bad stuff.
+Since 2018 I have been writing down things that happened in my life, particularly the good stuff, as we tend too often to forget about them and focus on the bad events.

 2021 was such a surprising year for me that I figured I could use some of those notes to reflect and review the year in a blog post.

 ## Where things started

-Some context, before 2021, I...
+For some context, before 2021, I...

-- was working in my first full-time job at [Brazilian startup];
+- was working in my first full-time job with an incredible team at [Brazilian startup];
 - had just created my [first](https://github.com/Fretadao/f_service)
   [three](https://rubygems.org/gems/benchable)
   [gems](https://rubygems.org/gems/ez_attributes) and I was pretty excited about